ChilliCream-Trainings/fullstack-workshop/docs/docs/06-Chapter 6/01-transitions.md

 In Relay, there are several strategies to retry queries after an error.
 You can explore these patterns further in the [Relay documentation](https://relay.dev/docs/guided-tour/rendering/error-states/).

 ## Tasks
-- Follow the steps outlined in this lesson to improve the user experience.
+1. Try to follow the steps outlined in this lesson
-- Try to simulate an error and observe the behavior.
+1. Try to simulate an error and observe the behavior.
-- Are there any other places in the application where we should add error boundaries?
+1. Are there any other places in the application where we should add error boundaries?
-- Do you notice something about the graphql request we do, when we change the brand?
+1. Do you notice something about the graphql request we do, when we change the brand?
 Do you know why this happens?